vedi/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 ### GET LEADERBOARDS FINISHED

-The event `EVENT_UP_GET_LEADERBOARDS_FINISHED` is triggered when an leaderboards fetching has finished successfully.
+The event `EVENT_UP_GET_LEADERBOARDS_FINISHED` is triggered when fetching leaderboards has finished successfully.

 ``` objectivec
 // observe the event: